seanhoughton/indi-docker/README.md

 Runs the INDI server with the requested set of drivers.
 See [INDI](http://indilib.org/) for more information about the INDI telescope control project.

+## Why use Docker?

+Running services in docker provides some nice benefits

+* Easy upgrade/downgrade - simply adjust the version number of the image you want to run
+* Easy service management - if the server process stops for any reason Docker will restart it, including reboots
+* Minimal setup - just install docker and go, no need to install anything related to indi (firmware loading drivers currently *do* need to be installed on the host)
+* Reproducability - if you're having problems a developer can more easily reproduce it in a public container

 ## Setup

-The Makefile includes a `bootstrap` target for Raspbian which installs docker and any hardware drivers.
+The Makefile includes a `bootstrap` target which installs docker and any hardware drivers.
 You can customize the `DRIVERS_TO_INSTALL` value in the makefile.
 Currently the drivers must be installed on the host because the udev firmware loading rules don't work correctly inside of containers.

-    make bootstrap-rpi
+    make bootstrap

 ## Building the image (optional)